Flying Dreams & Angels

 When flight becomes wing imagery, lucid practice, or angel help

 Related dream themes are useful only when they sharpen the present reading.
-The comparison should clarify a specific overlap or boundary, not pull the article toward a hub page.
+The first comparison is Wings in Dreams, not a generic tour of dream meanings.

-If a figure carries the dreamer, angels appearing in dreams can help test whether support, guidance, or dependency owns the scene.
+If a figure carries the dreamer, angel-figure dream pattern can help test whether support, guidance, or dependency owns the scene.

 A related symbol or practice can support the reading when White feathers is already part of the dream image, practice setup, or waking aftereffect.